The CAGE Code is a five character ID number used by the Federal Government to identify vendors. CAGE stands for “Commercial And Government Entity.”

 Before you begin bidding government contracts, the following free resources will help you understand the process of developing federal government contract bids as well as ways to shorten the time to obtain a government contract.

-If you are interested in learning more about the process for winning GSA contract, please download the free "GSA Schedule Game"
+If you are interested in learning more about the process for winning GSA contract, please download the free "Introduction to GSA Schedules" or the "GSA Schedule Game"